Landrylab/Evans-Yamamoto_et_al_2023/README.md

     Folder containing database and outputs from BLAST alignments.

 * genomes.zip<br>
     Compressed folder with genoome sequences which orthologs are going to be retrieved from.
-Since this file is too large to upload to github, it is availabel [here](https://drive.google.com/drive/folders/1cNnubPgo3n9nujHv1PcrfHhWcxC-bsJn?usp=sharing).
+Since this file is too large to upload to github, it is available [here](https://drive.google.com/file/d/1BQuC4V6KXw-DSiV1K4kb3OfkjmJaOb3r/view?usp=drive_link).

 * blast_hits.csv<br>
     A file containing all BLAST hits, present in ./blast/out.